Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ORDER BY [Order Details].UnitPrice DESC;

-5. Open the Query in Design View and check the order of placement of fields and the Sort Field.
+5. Open the Query in Design View and check the order of field placement and the Sort Field.

 6. Right-click on an empty area above the column grid to display the Query Shortcut Menu and select the Properties… option to display the Property Sheet.
 Check the image below:

-7. Check the Top Values Property, that set to the value 100, which dictates the Query to select 100 records with the highest Unit Price values.
+7. Check the Top Values Property value set 100, which dictates the Query filter 100 records with the highest Unit Price values.

 8. Change the View of the Query into Datasheet View to display the output records.
 See the image given below:

-The Order Details Table has several records of the same Product under different OrderIDs.
-We have purposely not included the OrderID field in the data column except in the criteria to select the records of OrderIDs between 10248 and 102300 and to pick some duplicate records.
-As you can see in the image given above; there are several duplicate records of the same product in the output.
-With the duplicate records, we can try out the Unique Values property settings.
+The Order Details table contains multiple records of the same product under different OrderIDs.
+In this example, we have intentionally excluded the OrderID field from the data columns, using it only in the criteria to select records with OrderIDs between 10248 and 102300, which also results in some duplicate records.
+As shown in the image above, several duplicate product records appear in the output.
+This scenario provides an opportunity to experiment with the Unique Values property settings to remove duplicates.

 Eliminating Duplicate Records.

-9. Change the Top Values property value to All and change the Query into Datasheet View.
+9. Change the Top Values property to All, and the Query to Datasheet View.
 The output will be about 150 records for OrderIDs between 10248 and 102300.

 10. Change the Query in Design View and display its Property Sheet.

-11. Set the Top Values property with 100 and Unique Values property to Yes.
+11. Set the Top Values property to 100 and the Unique Values property to Yes.

-12. Change the Query in Datasheet View and inspect the output.
+12. Change the Query in the Datasheet View and inspect the output.

-Now the duplicate records are suppressed (29 of them) and the output is now only 71 records.
-The next property Unique Records can be set to Yes to get the same result when data fields are placed from two or more Tables or Queries joined together in the Query design and duplicate records are found in the output; due to a one-to-many relationship.
+Now the duplicate records are suppressed (29 records removed), leaving only 71 records in the output.
+The next property, Unique Records, can be set to Yes to achieve the same result when fields from two or more tables or queries are joined in a query design.
+This is useful when the output contains duplicate records due to a one-to-many relationship between the tables.

-13. Change the Top Values Property setting from 100 to 25% and change the View into Datasheet View.
+13. Change the Top Values Property setting from 100 to 25% and change the View to Datasheet.

 The Top Values Property sets can be a specific number or a percentage of Total Records.